 We will usually settle transactions on a Delivery versus Payment (DVP) basis.
 During the DVP window, we may not treat your assets as client assets or your money as client money.
 In these circumstances, the following provisions for the treatment of your cash and assets will apply:

 - For a purchase on your account, the DVP window starts from the date on which you fulfil your payment obligation to us.
-The DVP win-dow will then close on the earlier of the date on which the DVP transaction settles or the Business Day following the date on which you fulfil your payment obligation to us.
-If you have fulfilled your payment obligation and delivery of the asset has not occurred by close of business on the third Business Day following fullfilment of your payment obligation, we will treat your money as client money until such time as the asset is delivered to you.
+The DVP window will then close on the earlier of the date on which the DVP transaction settles or the Business Day following the date on which you fulfil your payment obligation to us.
+If you have fulfilled your payment obligation and delivery of the asset has not occurred by close of business on the third Business Day following fulfilment of your payment obligation, we will treat your money as client money until such time as the asset is delivered to you.

-- For a sale on your account, the DVP window starts from the date you fulfill your delivery obligation to us.
-The DVP window will then close on the earlier of the date on which the DVP transaction settles or the third business day following the date you fulfill your delivery obligations to us.
+- For a sale on your account, the DVP window starts from the date you fulfil your delivery obligation to us.
+The DVP window will then close on the earlier of the date on which the DVP transaction settles or the third business day following the date you fulfil your delivery obligations to us.
 Where payment has not occurred by close of the third business day following the date on which you complete your delivery obligation to us, we will treat your asset as a client asset until such time as we make payment to you.

 You should be aware that the protections offered under FCA client money and client asset rules only apply when such money or assets are treated as client money or client assets as defined in the FCA handbook.

 Any client money or client’s assets due to you which are unclaimed by you on an account which has not been active for six years (client money) or 12 years (client assets) will cease to be client money or client assets.
 After which we may pay or transfer client money, assets or the liquidations proceeds away to a registered charity.
 We will attempt to contact you at least three times should we intend to exercise these rights and we undertake to make good any valid claim that may be subsequently made against any assets we have liquidated in this way.